School Psychology - Educational Specialist

 When should I apply for internships?

 You should apply for internships the winter before you plan to start the year-long field experience.
 Each school district has its own deadline for internship applications; however, applications are generally due between December and March.
-For more complete information on applying for internships, please see the form "Hints for Applying to Internships" which is posted on the School Psychology homepage or on the bulletin board outside of 213 Byerly.
+For more complete information on applying for internships, please see the form "Hints for Applying to Internships" which is posted on the School Psychology homepage or on the bulletin board outside of 213 Luek.

 Can I do my internship out-of-state?